How Pong Kicked Off The Video Game Craze In 1972

 The Pong arcade video game console was big and bulky, not unlike something you would expect to see in an arcade, even now.
 The game screen itself though was minimal; about the size of a small television.
 Ironically, it was billed as a “Low Key Cabinet, Suitable for Sophisticated Locations.”
 The game was easy to spot but even if you didn’t know what to look for, you could usually just go to wherever the largest crown was forming.
-It was a huge hit!

-The game console sold for somewhere in the neighborhood of $200.00-$250.00.
-Fortunately, or unfortunately, they were released just in time for the Christmas/holiday shopping season that year.
+The game console sold for somewhere in the neighborhood of $200.00-$250.00, and was released just in time for the holiday shopping season that year.
 Parents across America were scrambling, not only to find one, but to scrape up the money to purchase one.
 In 1975, the average, monthly mortgage payment was probably less than the cost of the home version of the Pong video game.
 For this reason alone, it would have been quite a thrill to find one under the Christmas tree.